-When I log in, .bashrc is automatically read (and if it exists,.bash_aliases is also read).
-This means all my aliases are automatically up to date.
+When I log in, .bashrc is automatically read, so all aliases are automatically up to date.
 But, if I add an alias using a terminal window, all other open terminal windows are NOT up to date.
 After I change .bash_aliases, I use in all my open terminal windows so they all can use the new aliases.

-'''

-$ source ~/.bashrc
+\$ source ~/.bashrc

-'''

-''' "source" the .bashrc file to use changes to hidden file ".bashrc"
+"source" the .bashrc file to use changes to hidden file ".bashrc"

-"source" the .bashrc file to use changes to hidden file ".bash aliases" '''
+"source" the .bashrc file to use changes to hidden file ".bash_aliases"